Pretrained Event Classification Model for High Energy Physics Analysis: Results

 \begin{itemize} \item $A$: randomly initialized matrix with shape (1000, 64), following a normal distribution ($\sigma = 1, \mu=0$) \item $B$: matrix with shape (1000, 64) constructed via various transformations performed on $A$ \item $Noise$: randomly initialized noise matrix with shape (1000, 64), following a normal distribution ($\sigma = 1, \mu=0$) \end{itemize}

-As seen in Table~\ref{tab:cka_dummy_data} and in the definition of the CKA, the CKA score is permutation-invariant.
-We will use the CKA score to evaluate the similarity between various models and gain insight into the learned representation of detector events in each model (i.e. the information that each model learns).

-We train ensembles of models for each training task to observe how the CKA score changes due to the random initialization of our models.
-The CKA score between two models is then defined to be:
+We train ensembles of models for each training task to observe how the CKA score changes due to the random initialization.
+The CKA score between two models is then defined as:

 where $A_i$ is the representation learned by the $i^{th}$ model in an ensemble with $n$ total models.
-The error in CKA is the standard deviation of $CKA(A_i, B_j)$.
+The uncertainty in CKA is the standard deviation of $CKA(A_i, B_j)$.

-Here we present results for the CKA similarity between the final model in each setup with the final model in the baseline, shown in Table~\ref{tab:cka_similarity}.

-The baseline models with different initializations, exhibit high similarity values, ranging from approximately 0.87 to 0.96, which indicates that independently trained baseline models tend to converge on similar internal representations despite random initialization.
-Across the considered tasks, models trained as multi-class or multi-label classifiers exhibit noticeably lower CKA similarity scores when compared to the baseline model.
-For example, in the WH vs ZH task, the baseline model and another baseline trained model have a high similarity of 0.90, whereas the multi-class and multi-label models show significantly reduced similarities (0.53 and 0.44, respectively).
-This pattern suggests that the representational spaces developed by multi-class or multi-label models differ substantially from those learned by the baseline model that was trained directly on the downstream classification task.
+The GNN architecture consists of three initial encoders (Node Encoder, Edge Encoder, Global Encoder), followed by graph processing stages applied iteratively in a message passing loop (Node Update, Edge Update, Global Update), and a final Global Decoder.
+The layer-wise CKA similarity for all three comparisons is shown in Figure~\ref{fig:cka_layerwise} and reveals three distinct and complementary perspectives on how pretraining and fine-tuning shape model representations.